uOttawa Maker Mobile

 Our goal is to encourage creativity, problem-solving skills and interest in technology among everyone in the community.

-From September 2016 to June 2017, we have reached a total of 408 schools, over 19,200 kids and have given over 800 workshops in the National Capital Region and the province of Ontario et du Québec.
+From September 2018 to June 2019, we have reached a total of 511 schools, over 36,000 kids and have given over 1383 workshops in the National Capital Region and the province of Ontario et du Québec.

 The Maker Mobile sometimes travels to other regions in Ontario and Québec.
 If you are interested in having the Maker Mobile come to your school or region, please contact us at makermobile@uOttawa.ca, call us at 613-562-5491 or sign-up to be notified if we are visiting your region.

 Explore the workshop options and choose the one(s) that will best suit your students’ interests and your curriculum.

 - Select two potential workshop dates.
 Registrations for workshops are done on a first-come, first-served basis.

 - Once registration is complete, you will receive an email from Adventures 1-3 business days following the receipt of your application.
 Occasionally, it can take up to 5 business days for us to contact you.
 If you do not hear back within a week, please send us an email at: firstname.lastname@example.org.

 - Once your registration has been processed, we will send you an email with a tentative schedule.
 You must review it thoroughly then reply by email to either confirm your registration or make changes.